NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 + S2.
 DELEG should make clear all of the necessary details for contacting a service

   Most of the needed SVCB parameters are already defined in existing standards.
-  The exception is a replacemenet for the DS records, which is described in {{?I-D.homburg-deleg-incremental-dnssec}}.
+  The exception is a replacement for the DS records, which is described in {{?I-D.homburg-deleg-incremental-dnssec}}.

 + S3.
 DELEG should minimize transaction cost in its usage.